-The first state arising from morbific causes of depression is that which I have named the lethargic.
+The first state, arising from morbific causes of depression, is that which I have named the lethargic.
 It frequently results from paralytic affections of the nervous system, and is sometimes the consequence of intense thinking.
-After an undue mental excitement has been caused by the ardent study of the abstract sciences, suddenly
+After an undue mental excitement has been caused by the ardent study of the abstract sciences, the drowsy god then displays his benumbing influence: